Sonnet 394

 The forward view of life from youth is long,

-Bright sanguine sally sure of ample years;
+Bold sanguine sally sure of ample years;

-From aged stance such stretch seems but a song
+From aged stance, reflection seems a song

 That lingers on the lips of those held dear.

-Where years confound to weeks and weeks to days?
+Where years to weeks confound, and weeks to days?

-Contract to measured inches in these ways.
+Contract to measured inches in these ways!

-Bequeathing here at best on shackled loan
+Bequeathing life at best on shackled loan;

 A bounty that will not be spent again.